getpopper/popper/docs/sections/concepts.md

-[Reprozip](https://www.reprozip.org/) "allows you to pack your research along with all necessary data files, libraries, environment variables and options", while [Sciunit](sciunit.run) "are efficient, lightweight, self-contained packages of computational experiments that can be guaranteed to repeat or reproduce regardless of deployment issues".
+[Reprozip](https://www.reprozip.org/) "allows you to pack your research along with all necessary data files, libraries, environment variables and options", while [Sciunit](https://sciunit.run) "are efficient, lightweight, self-contained packages of computational experiments that can be guaranteed to repeat or reproduce regardless of deployment issues".
 They accomplish this by making use of [`ptrace`](https://en.wikipedia.org/wiki/Ptrace) to track all dependencies of an application.

-Popper can help in automating the tasks required to install Reprozip/Sciunit, as well as to create and execute Reprozip packages and Sciunits.
-However, a Popper pipeline is already self-contained and can be made portable by explicitly using language (e.g. virtualenv), OS-level (e.g. Singularity) or hardware (e.g. Virtualbox) virtualization tools.
-In these cases, using Reprozip or Sciunit would be redundant, since they make use of Docker or Vagrant "underneath the covers" in order to provide portable experiment packages/units.
+Popper can help in automating the tasks required to install these tools; create and execute Reprozip packages and Sciunits; and re-execute experiments in order to verify that results are being reproduced.